mattsmi/clipsgo/README.md

 ![shell](assets/interactive.png)

-Also, in your clipsgo-based programs, you may set up an environment that includes Go-based functions and / or is preloaded with data, then open an interactive session within that environment.
+Also, in your clipsgo-based programs, you may set up an environment that includes Go-based functions and/or is preloaded with data, then open an interactive session within that environment.

 ```go
 func main() {